KyleM32767/PMOD-Thingy/README.md

 ```

 [People say using `serialEvent()` is the "wrong" thing to do](https://forum.arduino.cc/t/serialevent-with-the-esplora-leo-micro/173720), but it's what I've always done because I didn't know better at the time, and it works fine for what I usually do.

+## "y no analog?"

+The PMOD headers on FPGA boards, at least the ones I've used, are digital.
+Some boards have a PMOD header for XADC, but I've never used them and in fact have no idea how they work (as of writing this).
+As such, I've completely removed anything to do with analog inputs, though some of the pins are capable of analog and in fact are used as analog I/O on the Leonardo and Pro Micro.